UzairKhan211926/Imran-Khan/README.md

 ### Media & Content
 -   All the images were download from google.
--   All the videos were download from YT.
 -   All the text within main body was generated using ChatGPT.

 ## Acknowledgements